atomgalaxy/wg21-throw-from-noexcept/paper.md

 - [@P2946R1] says that `[[throws_nothing]]` could imply a contract violation on throwing
 - [@P3155R0] proposes the application of the Lakos rule in the standard library
 - [@P3085R0] has a similar conception of what `noexcept` means.

+# FAQ

+- If an assertion fails due to the predicate exiting via exception, the violation handler throws, does that exception still hit the function's `noexcept` barrier and `std::terminate()`?

+Yes.

+# Acknowledgements

+- Jonas Persson contributed comments with regards to noexcept destructors, double throws, and unwinding code generation overhead.